robert-hh/CS1237/README.md

 acquisition is finished.
 The data in the buffer is **NOT** sign corrected and in the correct range until data_acquired is True.
 The polling driver will not return until the data acquisition is finished.

+cs1237.read_buffered() cannot be used with the NRF port in standard mode, which uses IRQ.
+The polling mode variant works with read_buffered().

 ### cs1237.get_config()